 While in law school, Arlen served as a judicial intern to the Honorable Theodore H. Katz, U.S. District Court Magistrate Judge in the Southern District of New York.
 She was selected to be a member of the Innocence Project clinic, where she represented individuals seeking post-conviction remedies based on DNA testing.
 Arlen was also selected as a teaching assistant in Cardozo's Lawyering Skills & Legal Writing Program and elected senior articles editor of the Cardozo Arts & Entertainment Law Journal.
-During the summer of 2008 she was a summer associate at the firm.

 Admitted to Practice: New York, New Jersey; U.S. District Court for the Southern and Eastern Districts of New York, U.S. District Court for the District of New Jersey